 Unparsing Choices

 On unparsing there is the question of how one identifies the appropriate schema choice branch corresponding to the data in the Infoset.
 This is complicated by the fact that the children may not be elements.
 They may themselves be sequences or choices.
 The selection of the choice branch is as follows: The element in the Infoset is used to search the choice branches in the schema, in schema definition order, but without looking inside any complex elements.
-If the element occurs in a branch, then that branch is selected and if subsequently a processing error occurs, this selection is not revisited (that is, there is no backtracking).
+If the element occurs in a branch, then that branch is selected and if subsequently a Processing Error occurs, this selection is not revisited (that is, there is no backtracking).
 If the next element to unparse does not identify any branch of the choice, or there is no next element to unparse, then there must be a choice branch with no required elements and the first such branch would be selected for unparsing.
 A choice branch could consist only of a nest of model groups with no actual element content or only optional element content.

 To avoid any unintended behavior, all the children of a choice can be modeled as elements.